aws-samples/amazon-redshift-location-user-defined-functions/README.md

 ## How to install

+As a pre-requisite, create a new Amazon Location Service place index if you don't have already one you use.
+Follow the instructions in [Create a place index resource](https://docs.aws.amazon.com/location/latest/developerguide/create-place-index-resource.html).

 You can launch the code provided in this repository directly in you AWS account using the lauch button below:

 [![Launch Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=RedshiftALS&templateURL=https://redshift-udf-als-dev.s3.eu-central-1.amazonaws.com/resources/cloudformation/create-lambda.yaml)